DragonSlayer62/bulkuo/readme.md

 This would have all land artwork be in a subdirectory land, and all item artwork be in a subdirectory item.
 ## Types
 Bulkuo can process various data types of uo data.
-### --sound
-This will extract or ingest wav files.
-There is a seconary file(txt), which is the an internal text string for an entry.
-If that secondary file is not present, an empty text string will be used for creation/merging.
-### --multi
-This will extract or ingest commas separated file (csv) for a multi entry.
-### --gump
-This will extract or ingest bmp files for a gump.
 ### --art
 This will extract or ingest bmp files for art images.
 IDs from 0 to 0x3FFF must be 44 x 44 pixels.
-### --texture
-This will extract or ingest bmp files.
-They must be 64 x 64 or 128 x 128 pixels in size.
-### --info
+### --gump
-This will extract or ingest the the information data about a tile normally contained in **tiledata.mul**.
-It will be a single csv file.
+This will extract or ingest bmp files for a gump.
 ### --hue =[width,height]
 This will extract a bmp file for the color range, with a secondary text file for the text string.
 The optional width,height on the --hue is for extraction only.
 It specified the cell size to use for each color (so the total bmp will be (widthx32) x height pixels.
 For creation/merging, the bmp can be any size.
 The width of the bmp is divided by 32 to make a cellsize.
 The color is then taken from pixel(((cellsize x hueindex) + cellsize/2)),height/2).
+### --info
+This will extract or ingest the the information data about a tile normally contained in **tiledata.mul**.
+It will be a single csv file.
+### --light
+This will extract or ingest bmp files for a light entry.
+The last channel (blue) is used for the value , as this is a grayscale.
+### --multi
+This will extract or ingest commas separated file (csv) for a multi entry.
+### --sound
+This will extract or ingest wav files.
+There is a seconary file(txt), which is the an internal text string for an entry.
+If that secondary file is not present, an empty text string will be used for creation/merging.
+### --texture
+This will extract or ingest bmp files.
+They must be 64 x 64 or 128 x 128 pixels in size.
 ## Actions
-### --name
-One of **bulkuo's** actions is the creation of name files (--name) which will generate name files
-utilizing the UO data for sound,hues,info(info names can be used for art data).
-Multi names can be generated as well, but are hard coded into the program and not read from the data.
-### --exist
-Exist action will print out all ids that exist in thw data (as constrained by --id) to standard output (This can be piped to a file with: **>> filename**).
 ### --create
 **Bulkuo** will scan the directory and all subdirectoris for input.
 This is of the form: